CHILE. Mullein (Verbascum spp.) Leaf, Cut and Sifted, Certified Organic

 Mullein is best known as an herb for lung conditions: chest colds, coughs, bronchitis, asthma, and pertussis.
-It both demulcent and astringent, reduces pain and inflammation, calms spasms, and is antiseptic and mildly sedative.
-These qualities make it a helpful herb for inflammation or bleeding in the urinary tract or colon.
+Both demulcent and astringent, it reduces pain and inflammation, calms spasms, and is antiseptic and mildly sedative.
+These qualities make it a useful herb for inflammation or bleeding in the urinary tract or colon.
 Traditional uses of Mullein includes smoking the leaves, as a method of reaching the lungs directly, and also as an aid to quitting tobacco smoking.

 Research studies confirm Mullein’s antispasmodic effects, and show its effectiveness against roundworms and tapeworms.
 A 2010 journal article notes the traditional use of Mullein for treating tuberculosis and other mycobacterial infections, and recommends further investigation of the herb and its components, including alkaloids, flavones, coumarins, terpenoids, steroids, saponins, and phenols, as a promising alternative approach to pharmaceutical therapy for TB.
 Another study shows strong activity of Mullein extract against trichomonas, a parasitic STD that is usually treated with a medication suspected of being carcinogenic and teratogenic.
 A literature review focuses on verbascoside, a phenylethanoid glycoside that was first isolated from Mullein, noting its antioxidant, anti-inflammatory, anti-cancer, wound-healing, and neuroprotective properties.